abearab/HW4-Clustering/README.md

 [![HW4-test](https://github.com/abearab/HW4-Clustering/actions/workflows/main.yml/badge.svg)](https://github.com/abearab/HW4-Clustering/actions/workflows/main.yml)

-Implementation of KMeans and Silhouette Scoring
+Implementation of KMeans and Silhouette Scoring.

+Here I have implemented the KMeans and Silhouette Scoring algorithms from scratch using only numpy and scipy.
+Then I have tested the KMeans implementation

+<details><summary> Click to expand</summary>

 # Assignment